8-Week Beginner Sprint Triathlon Training Plan

 Prerequisites

-Before starting this sprint tri training plan, it’s recommended that you have a basic level of fitness and are comfortable with swimming, biking, and running.
+Before starting this sprint triathlon training plan, it’s recommended that you have a basic level of fitness and are comfortable with swimming, biking, and running.
 Also, make sure to consult with your doctor to ensure that you are physically fit for this type of training.

 You should be able to do the following three activities (not consecutively) before starting this training plan.